Skip to main content

 4. Match the setting as much as the job title

-A hospital resume does not always read like a clinic resume, and long-term care is not the same as outpatient support.
-Your resume should reflect the pace, patient contact, and responsibilities of the setting you are applying to.
+A hospital resume is not the same as a clinic resume, and long-term care differs from outpatient support.
+Adjust your resume to reflect the pace, patient contact, and responsibilities of the setting you are targeting.

 See Quick rule